nanxiaobei/retalk/README.md

 })(Counter);
 ```

-Customize the injected props, only inject the needed props, so as to optimize the performance.
+Customize the injected props, only inject the needed props, so to optimize the performance.

-#### 2.3.
-Use `mapStateToProps()`... to customize more
+#### Use `mapStateToProps()`... to customize more

 ```js
 const CounterWrapper = withStore(mapStateToProps, mapDispatchToProps)(Counter);